-Ensure that there is an available disk space of approximately 300 MB left on drive C: after the selected recovery data have been copied.
+Ensure that there is an available disk space of approximately 1500 MB left on drive C: after the selected recovery data have been copied.

-- 8. Confirm the end massage box. - Start the Windows setup program LW:\l386\Winnt.exe LW is the drive where the recovery data have been copied.
+- 8. Confirm the end message box.

+- Start the Windows setup program LW:\l386\WinNT.bat LW is the drive where the recovery data have been copied.

+- 10. Now follow the screen instructions.